Revolutionizing the treatment of chronic disease.

 Target

-Under investigation for the treatment of type 2 diabetes and obesity.
+Under investigation for the treatment of type 2 diabetes.

 Medication non-adherence affects an alarming number of patients – approximately 50%, including those taking daily pills.
 Non-adherence may contribute to the gap in real-world effectiveness compared to the efficacy reported from randomized, controlled, clinical trials.